rolling-scopes-school/tasks/devops/modules/ci-configuration/README.md

 **This task is considered as done if all the conditions below are met:**

-- your build artifacts are store within git (Dockerfile, Helm chart) and ECR (Docker image);
+- your built artifacts are stored within git (Dockerfile, Helm chart) and ECR (Docker image);
 - your pipeline has all steps from the description above.